cogdog/tru-collector/README.md

 For those that lack direct file upload access or maybe that idea sends shivers down the spine, upload and activate the [Easy Theme and Plugin Upgrades](https://wordpress.org/plugins/easy-theme-and-plugin-upgrades/) plugin -- this will allow you to upload a newer version of a theme as a ZIP archive, the same way you add a theme by uploading.

-## Adding Hyperlinks to Captions
+## Shortcode Adding Hyperlinks to Simple Captions

-Any HTML put into the editor for the caption is stripped out.
+Any HTML put into the plain text editor for the caption is stripped out.
 But a new feature allows hyperlinks to be created using a "shortcode" format:

 ![](images/shortcode-link.jpg)